Ask Claude to Hunt Down Dead Code

 For larger codebases, scope it to one module at a time to stay within context limits — or combine it with your IDE's "find usages" output and paste the results to give Claude a head start.

-Ask Claude to double-check each finding before deleting anything, since some code may be called dynamically (via call_user_func, require(), or string-based dispatch).
+Ask Claude to double-check each finding before deleting anything, since some code may be called dynamically (via call_user_func, require(), string-based dispatch, or reflection).

 Dead code isn't harmless — it confuses contributors and hides real logic.
 Let Claude clean house.